blue-moon22/CISC/README.md

 It is currently recommended to only query this catalogue with genomes sourced from human oral and gut samples.

+The repository also contains a protocols directory which describes how each release of the catalogue was generated from the output of PaliDIS.

 ### Catalogue information

 Header | Description